mairess/desafio-front-end/README.md

 # only if you have done json-server installation
 json-server --watch db.json

-# if you have not installed
+# if you have not installed yet
 npx json-server db.json

 ```